haslo/devin_blockchain/README.md

 The Developer's Blockchain.

-Implementation in Pythonm, assisted by [Devin](https://www.cognition.ai/introducing-devin).
+Implementation in Python, assisted by [Devin](https://www.cognition.ai/introducing-devin).

 Work in Progress.
 I'll let you know if / when that changes.